adamvi/NCME_Ranked_SIMEX_SGP/PITCHME.md

 ###  Take away from example state

 - SIMEX corrections seem to be working as expected |
-- Ranking the SIMEX SGPs helps re-establish uniformity |
+- Ranking the SIMEX SGPs helps re-establish uniformity of key distributions |
 - Support states using SIMEX SGPs to also adopt SIMEX Ranking |